 Just noticing and repeating what your client is saying will get them to focus on their issue.
 Listen for clues too.

 C: This pain in my arm is holding me back at work.

 C: My boss holds me back, and I don't know why.

 P: This could be worth exploring as well as the pain.
 (Listen - notice - repeat - use your intuition.)

 At the end of a session, we use the level of intensity scale to assess the outcome.
 This is a great way of letting the client know that a shift has occurred.

 A true test is even better.

 For example, Tony had a specific fear of heights.
-After we did a lot of work on the subject I asked him if he had an opportunity to test his level of intensity rating which was zero when we finished in my office.
+After we did a lot of work on the subject, I asked him if he had an opportunity to test his level of intensity rating, which was 0 when we finished in my office.

 You can use the acronym TAPPING to remind yourself of the 7 Ways to Improve EFT Tapping Sessions:

 1. Try using EFT on every issue that arises